OPS-E2E-PPE/VBA-Docs/api/Access.Attachment.SizeToFit.md

 keywords: vbaac10.chm13907
 f1_keywords:
 - vbaac10.chm13907
-ms.prod: access
 api_name:
 - Access.Attachment.SizeToFit
 ms.assetid: 9e9b8a65-79ba-9fda-08d8-9b5444678228
 ms.date: 02/07/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Attachment.SizeToFit method (Access)

-You can use the **SizeToFit** method to size a control so that it fits the text or image that it contains.
+Use the **SizeToFit** method to size a control so that it fits the text or image that it contains.

 ## Syntax